JUMP TO:

 Again, about 90% of the time I realize I don’t have the right tile when I get to my destination country, and so the ability to quickly do so via Bluetooth from my phone is a massive ass-saver compared to trying to get them via WiFi (as watches can’t leverage hotel networks due to the sign-in prompt).

 As with the training load bits, COROS has the bulk of this stuff right.
-Yet, there’s still good room for improvement, especially around the route/course workflow, and I’d love to see a ClimbPro like feature that automatically shows each upcoming climb, such as they have on their Dura cycling computer (and their competitors have too, including Suunto & Garmin for hiking/running).
+Yet, there’s still good room for improvement, especially around the route/course workflow, and I’d love to see a ClimbPro-like feature that automatically shows each upcoming climb, such as they have on their Dura cycling computer (and their competitors have too, including Suunto & Garmin for hiking/running).

 Accuracy (GPS & Heart Rate):

-First, we’ll start on the heart ride side with something easy – a 45min indoor cycling trainer ride.
+First, we’ll start on the heart rate side with something easy – a 45-minute indoor cycling trainer ride.
 This is generally the easiest thing for optical heart rate sensors to handle, since you have minimal hand movement, and no road vibrations to deal with.
 As you can see, things are almost identical here versus the chest strap, just a slight bit of delay on the recoveries for a few seconds, somewhat common with optical HR sensors, but mostly good.

-Next, let’s kick it up with some outside running, this time a nearly 2-hour long trail run.
-This had plenty of ups and downs (both intensity and elevation), to evaluate.
+Next, let’s kick it up with some outside running, this time a nearly 2-hour-long trail run.
+This had plenty of ups and downs (both intensity and elevation) to evaluate.
 Thus in effect, lots of little intervals in terms of intensity.
 This is compared to both a chest strap, the Whoop 4 optical HR sensor on an arm band, and the Polar Vantage M3’s optical HR sensor:

 As you can see above, pretty darn similar across the board.
 And if I zoom into one of those impromptu intervals, all of them trend fairly close together: